santiagosnchez/rBt/README.md

 ## Description

 `rBt` includes several functions to handle phylogenetic data.
 Specifically, it includes a function `read.annot.beast` that can read meta-data from [BEAST1](http://beast.community/index.html) or [BEAST2](https://www.beast2.org) tree files, such as maximum clade credibility (MCC) trees and full posterior trees.
-This package is being developed with different angles phylogenomic species delimitation in mind, but it can be used to many other things like plotting time-trees and visualizing phylogenetic data.
+This package is being developed with different angles in mind, but it can be used for things like plotting time-trees, and extracting and visualizing phylogenetic data.

 ## Installation